 The farm is family owned and run, and looks to showcase the very best of Tasmanian produce, which they believe is truly world-class.

 For a beautiful day with the family outside of Hobart, a trip to Coal River Farm is one of the best things to do in and around Hobart.

 Just a 30 minute drive from Hobart, Bonorong is another of the tourist attractions near Hobart that’s great for kids.
 Bonorong Wildlife Park is a rescue centre and sanctuary that helps sick, wounded, displaced or endangered wildlife – the name Bonorong is an Aboriginal word meaning “native companion”, and this is another one of the top Hobart attractions for families.

-Proceeds from visits to the sanctuary play an essential role in funding the work of the conservation and rescue centre.
+The Lap of Tasmania is a proud sponsor of Bonorong, and proceeds from visits to the sanctuary play an essential role in funding the work of the conservation and rescue centre.
 The wildlife sanctuary is open daily, and there are regular tours of the sanctuary which introduce you to the wildlife and explain the work that goes on.

 The sanctuary also runs night safaris (which do require advance bookings), and if you want more time with the animals, it’s possible to book a private “feeding” session where you and your group will get time to feed many more of the animals.

 Bonorong is home to a host of furry friends, from big to tiny, including kangaroos, Tassie devils, wombats, koalas, bettongs and many more.
 The sanctuary is supporting a number of conservation initiatives including the 24/7 wildlife rescue service, a seabird rehabilitation project, and the Bonorong wildlife hospital.